jshape/hot-news-timemachine/README.md

 “HOT NEWS TIME MACHINE”

-Hot News Timemachine is a fun Google Chrome browser extension that shows you that anything new in the news, is really old news.
+Hot News Timemachine is a fun new Google Chrome browser extension that shows you that anything new in the news, is really old news.

 Hot News Timemachine provides you with a serendipitous and intriguing alternative to today’s shallow click-bait fluff.